UoA-CARES/cares_reinforcement_learning/README.md

 `git clone` the repository into your desired directory on your local machine

-Run `pip install -r requirements.txt` in the **root directory** of the package

-To make the module **globally accessible** in your working environment run `pip install --editable .` in the **project root**
+To make the module **globally accessible** in your working environment run `pip install --editable .[gym]` in the **project root**

 # Usage
 We have created a standardised general purpose gym that wraps the most common simulated environments used in reinforcement learning into a single easy to use place.

 ## Running Training and Evaluation
-The packagage is called using `run.py`.
+The packagage is called using the cli command `cares-rl`.
 This takes in specific commands list below for training and evaluation purposes.
+The installed command runs the `run.py` in the main directoy.

-Use `python3 run.py -h` for help on what parameters are available for customisation.
+Use `cares-rl -h` for help on what parameters are available for customisation.

 ### Train
 The train command in the run.py script is used to initiate the training process for reinforcement learning models within specified gym environments.
 This command can be customized using various hyperparameters to tailor the training environment and the RL algorithm.
 You can use python `run.py train cli -h` to view all available options for customization and start a run directly through the terminal.
 This flexibility enables users to experiment with different settings and optimize their models effectively.